True hourly pay

 What length of gaps between care visits counts as payable working time?

 In 2020, a judge ruled that travelling and waiting time of up to an hour between appointments should be compensated as working time for domiciliary care workers.
 Unfortunately, this case law has not since been formalised in common law.
-As a result, HMRC does not consistently recognise gaps of up to sixty minutes between care visits as payable working time when deciding whether a domiciliary care worker has been paid above or below the National Living (Minimum) Wage.
-Instead, we understand that HMRC often counts gaps of up to thirty minutes as payable working time, though on other occasions a cut off as low as fifteen minutes has been used.
+As a result, HMRC does not consistently recognise gaps of up to sixty minutes between care visits as payable working time when deciding whether a homecare worker has been paid above or below the National Minimum Wage.
+Instead, we understand that individual Compliance Officers at HMRC make a judgement call about which gaps should count as payable working time, based on their understanding of what you were doing during the gap and whether it was reasonably possible for you to 'take a break'.
+It is therefore important to make a note about what you did during gaps.

 Is it really worth me reporting to HMRC?

-• A member of Homecare Voices was granted five years to make a claim for backdated pay after HMRC confirmed they had been illegally underpaid the National Living (Minimum) Wage.
+A member of Homecare Voices was granted five years to make a claim for backdated pay after HMRC confirmed they had been illegally underpaid the National Minimum Wage.
 This allowed them the breathing space to seek new employment before taking the matter further

-• In October 2025, the government revealed that 500 companies - including a number of homecare providers - had been fined over £10 million by HMRC for failing to pay their staff the National Living (Minimum) Wage, with £6 million going straight back into workers’ pockets
+In October 2025, the government revealed that 500 companies - including a number of homecare providers - had been fined over £10 million by HMRC for failing to pay their staff the National Minimum Wage, with £6 million going straight back into workers’ pockets

 Find out where you stand